-With one hand, He holds His proof of ownership.

-Now with the other hand, He takes an oath, as in a courtroom.
+With one hand He holds His proof of ownership.
+And now with the other hand He takes an oath, as in a courtroom.
 Verse 5, He "raised up his hand to heaven and swore by Him who lives forever and ever, who created heaven and the things that are in it, the earth and the things that are in it, and the sea and the things that are in it, that there should be delay no longer, but in the days of the sounding of the seventh angel, when he is about to sound, the mystery of God would be finished, as He declared to His servants the prophets."

-Only Jesus can bring a finish to all God's promises.
+Only Jesus can complete of all of God's promises.

-And here the Lord pledges to solve the mystery of the ages... "that there should be delay no longer..."
+And here the Lord pledges to solve the mystery of the ages, "that there should be delay no longer..."
 Isn't this the great mystery that perplexes us today?
 Why is God waiting to establish His kingdom?
 Why has He tolerated evil for so long?
 Why does He listen to the continual lies of men?
 Why does sin go unpunished?

-Why is Satan allowed such a long leash?
-Why does God wait to set the Earth in order?...
+And why is Satan allowed such a long leash?
+Why does God wait to set the Earth in order?
 Why not now?

-Well, by this point in the drama, the issue is a moot point for the delay is done.
+Well, by this point in the drama the issue is a mute point, for the delay is over.
 Judgment has now begun!

 But what about for John?
 After this vision, he'll go back from the future to the isle of Patmos.
-2000 years of inequity and injustice will await him and the Church.
+2000 years of inequity and injustice will still await the Church.

-The Lord Jesus does reveal to John the mystery of His delay, but He does so in a most unusual way...
-Not through a reason or argument, instead the Lord Jesus communicates viscerally, not rationally.
+And here the Lord does reveal to John the mystery of His delay, but in a most unusual way...
+Not through reasoning or argument, instead the Lord Jesus communicates viscerally, not rationally.
 He hits John in the gut with the truth.
 He plucks John's heart-strings.

-You've heard it said, "The way to a man's heart is through his stomach."
-Well, that's the strategy the Lord uses on John (and on us) at the end of Chapter 10.
+You've heard it said, "The way to a man's heart is through His stomach."
+Well that's the strategy the Lord uses on John (and us) at the end of Revelation 10.